 Hsiung Feng III

 The Chungshan Institute of Science and Technology Second Institute is engaged in follow-up research and development projects, including preparatory research and development of the Hsiung Feng III anti-ship and/or land attack cruise missile weapon system, concerning which few details have been made public.
+When the missile was unveiled, it was revealed as having solid propellant booster rockets and a ramjet sustainer engine.

 In January 2005 it was reported that Taiwan successfully test-fired the Hsiung Feng III supersonic anti-ship missile.
 Several Hsiung Feng III missiles were fired from southern Taiwan in the direction of the Pacific in December 2004 in the presence of Defense Minister Lee Jye.
 The missile has been under development for a decade and failed several early tests